 Due to unforeseen circumstances or to enhance class learning opportunities, it may be necessary to alter the information given in this syllabus during the semester.
 Such changes are not unusual and should be expected.
-All changes to the syllabus will be posted to Canvas.
+All changes to the syllabus will be announced in class and posted to Canvas.
 It is your responsibility to keep up with any syllabus changes.